rav2040/knck/README.md

 If the request body is not received in the expected format, the server will respond with `400 Bad Request`.

-### GET /{hash}
+### GET /{urlId}

-If the string `hash` is valid, and matches a database entry, the server will respond with `302 Found`, and redirect the client to the corresponding URL.
+If the string `urlId` is valid, and matches a database entry, the server will respond with `302 Found`, and redirect the client to the corresponding URL.

-If `hash` is valid, but does not match a database entry, the server will respond with `404 Not Found`.
+If `urlId` is valid, but does not match a database entry, the server will respond with `404 Not Found`.

-If `hash` is invalid (not 6 characters in length), the server will respond with `400 Bad Request`.
+If `urlId` is invalid (not 6 characters in length), the server will respond with `400 Bad Request`.

 ## People